Adam-Isaak-dev/Adam-Isaak-dev.github.io/_posts/2020-11-22-writing-task-6.md

 *Program Flowchart*

 To summarize the functionality once more, the three primary components of the program are a reset function to reset the game, a click function that reacts if the user clicks on cards and either matches it or sets it to show, and finally a function that checks to see if the user has won.

+> *Splash Image by [Boskampi](https://pixabay.com/users/boskampi-3788146/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1873854) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1873854)*